makrai/notes/bostan18-text-emo-corpora.md

-Bostan, Roman KlingerAn Analysis of Annotated Corpora for Emotion Classification in Text Laura-Ana-Maria Bostan, Roman Klinger
+An Analysis of Annotated Corpora for Emotion Classification in Text Laura-Ana-Maria Bostan, Roman Klinger
 COLING 2018